csiro-risk-assessment/mozzie/README.md

 The core code is written in `cython`, which is a mix of python (ease of development) and C (performance).
 To our knowledge, all python distributions come with `cythonize` which converts the cython code to C code, which may then be compiled and run.
 The actual process of doing this is different on different computers: in the `code` directory we provide a few different build scripts (`build_easy.sh`, `build_pearcey.sh`, etc).

+## Units

+The units used should be consistent throughout.
+For instance, if the spatial grid is defined using km, and the time-step is measured in days, then the diffusivity should have units km*km/day, and the wind velocity should be in km/day.

 ## Spatial structure

 Mosquitoes are assumed to advect and diffuse over a grid of square cells, defined by: